 There are a few different types of emails I would recommend sending.
 There are:

 - Automation sequences

 - Email promotions

 Newsletters are exactly what you think they are.

 Newsletters are emails designed to inform your audience about things you are doing.
 Everything from “Here’s our latest blog post” to “Check out this great case study we just got”

-A good newsletter provides value to your audience.
+A good newsletter platform provides value to your audience.